Loading

 The Java Virtual Machine (JVM) – The Universal Interpreter

-Imagine you’ve written a beautiful poem in your native language.
+Imagine you have written a beautiful poem in your native language.
 Now, you want people all over the world to enjoy it.
 What do you need?
 A translator who can read your poem and express it in every language, perfectly.

 In Java, the JVM is that universal translator.